ebailey78/shinyBS/README.md

 ### Issues/Bugs

+RStudio is preparing to release shiny v0.9.0 soon.
+When they do I will submit a new version (v0.15) of shinyBS that corrects problems listed here.
+Until then, the version of shinyBS on github has had these problems corrected.

 * **pageWithNavBar()** - pageWithNavBar wasn't properly exported so is not available in the CRAN version.
 I will export it with the next release.
 Meanwhile, it can be accessed by using `:::`:

 ```
 shinyBS:::pageWithNavBar()
 ```

+* **Tooltips/Popovers** - shiny has switched to a new type of selectInput in v0.9.0.
+The original versions of tooltips/popovers won't work with these new inputs.

+* **Buttons/Button Groups** - If the only shinyBS components used in an app are buttons or button groups then the shinyBS javascript/CSS files aren't loaded.
+For now, this can be fixed by including any other shinyBS component in your app.

 ### What's New

+#### Version 0.15 (Bug Fixes)

+* **pageWithNavBar()**
+  * I forgot to include the pageWithNavbar function in the NAMESPACE file so it wasn't exported
+* **Buttons/Button Groups**
+  * singletons for including shinyBS's javascript and CSS files weren't added when only button functions were included in an app
+* **Tooltips/Popovers**
+  * Tooltips and Popovers will now work with the new selectize-type selectInput's in shiny 0.9.0

 #### Version 0.10 (Initial Release)